 Exercise

 Okay, okay, I know this is the last thing you feel like doing.
 But, exercise is a well-researched, evidence-based, tried and true method of beating depression as well as anxiety, insomnia, etc. Trust me, I know how a lot of you are feeling.
 How can I exercise when I can’t even get out of bed?
 Start slow.
 Find a way to incorporate a little more movement into your daily routine.
 When you’re on the floor playing with your kids, do a few pushups or sit-ups.
 Instead of breaking your arms to get all the groceries into the house in one trip, try taking multiple trips to get some steps in.
-Get a step tracker your phone and make an easy goal number to get to every day.
+Get a step tracker on your phone and make an easy goal number to get to every day.
 Then increase it in a week or two.

 Eat Well